Adamant-im/AIPs/AIPS/aip-3.md

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
 Clients need to save different data across different devices.
 A standartized way of saving and retrieving data will help enchance user experience.
+Explanation and example of usage: [What is ‘Key-Value Store’ in ADAMANT and How is it used to Store Contact Names?](https://medium.com/adamant-im/what-is-key-value-store-in-adamant-and-how-is-it-used-to-store-contact-names-4ee5f82ab77f)

 ## Specification